Chinese frigate Huangshan

 Huangshan (570) is a Type 054A frigate of the People's Liberation Army Navy.
-She was commissioned on 13 May 2008.
+She was commissioned on 13 May 2008 and is a member of the South Sea Fleet.

 Development and design

 The Type 054A carries HQ-16 medium-range air defence missiles and anti-submarine missiles in a vertical launching system (VLS) system.
 The HQ-16 has a range of up to 50 km, with superior range and engagement angles to the Type 054's HQ-7.
 The Type 054A's VLS uses a hot launch method; a shared common exhaust system is sited between the two rows of rectangular launching tubes.

 The four AK-630 close-in weapon systems (CIWS) of the Type 054 were replaced with two Type 730 CIWS on the Type 054A.
 The autonomous Type 730 provides improved reaction time against close-in threats.

 Construction and career

 Huangshan was laid down on 28 April 2005 and launched on 18 March 2007 at the Huangpu Shipyard in Shanghai.
 Commissioned on 13 May 2008.

 On April 2, 2009, Huangshan and Shenzhen formed the second escort fleet of the Chinese Navy, which set sail from Zhanjiang City, Guangdong Province, to perform escort missions in the Gulf of Aden and Somali waters.
 This escort marked the entry of a new phase of orderly succession and normal operation of the Chinese Navy's escort operations.
 The escort lasted 142 days.
 Huangshan and others provided regional cover for 85 ships, successfully rescued 4 attacked foreign ships, and verified and driven away 129 suspicious ships.
 The formation returned to a military port in Zhanjiang City on August 21.

 On July 26, 2010, Huangshan, Haikou, and Ningbo conducted a live-firing exercise of multi-arms contract in a certain area of the South China Sea under the organization of the South Sea Fleet.
 The exercise was carried out in 3 sea areas and more than 18,000 square kilometers of sea area, and 71 missiles of 16 types were launched.
 It was evaluated as the most complete training elements, the most actual missiles, and the highest degree of information in the history of the PLA Navy at that time.
 The most complicated joint combat exercise in the electromagnetic environment.